Definition of reverse implied odds

-A Inversed Implied Odds is when hitting our draw will be a disaster because our opponent might have hit a better draw.
+Reverse implied odds is when hitting our draw will be a disaster because our opponent might have hit a better draw.
 Therefore, we would lose a big pot instead of winning a big one.
-The more experienced you are as a poker player, the less of a implied odds reverse will be a problem for you.
+The more experienced you become as a poker player, the less of a problem reverse implied odds will be for you.

 You are a beginner player and you are playing against a shark.
-The flop is 5-2-2 and you have a small color draw in your hand.
-Your opponent bets on flop and you call the bet.
+The flop is 5-2-2 and you have a small flush draw in your hand.
+Your opponent bets on the flop and you call the bet.
 The turn is an ace and your opponent bets again.
 You call the bet hoping to hit your draw.
-Here, since your opponent qualifies, it is possible that your call will lose in the long run considering the implied odds reversed.
-The implied oddss are reversed because if the draw hits, it is you and not your opponent who will lose additional money.
-Let's say the draw hits the river and your opponent pushes all in.
-You call with a small color; as a result, he shows you a stronger color.
-It is also possible that you are already drawing dead on the turn if he has a full hand or a square.
+Here, since your opponent is qualified, it is possible that your call could lose in the long run considering the implied odds are reversed.
+The implied odds are reversed because if the draw hits, it is you and not your opponent who will lose extra money.
+Let's say the draw hits on the river and your opponent pushes all in.
+You call with a small flush; as a result, he shows you a stronger flush.
+It is also possible that you are already drawing dead on the turn if he has a full hand or four of a kind.